 The Ameracauna chicken is available in several colors, but the gray one we want is the Lavender Ameracauna.
 This bird is gentle and isn’t usually aggressive, but it doesn’t like when you pick it up.
 American breeders created it in the 1970s from birds imported from South America.
 It carries the blue egg gene, so some birds will lay blue eggs

 The Australorp is an Australian chicken that can lay more than 300 eggs per year.
 It became extremely popular in the 1920s.
 Black is the only color accepted in America, but you can find blue and white in Australia.

-Easter Eggers is a mix of the Ameracauna and Aracauna breeds created to produce blue eggs.
+The Easter Egger is a mix of the Ameracauna and Aracauna breeds created to produce blue eggs.
 It can lay up to 200 eggs per year, but it doesn’t care for sitting on them.
-These birds often need another chicken breed that likes to brood, like the Silkie, to keep the eggs warm.
-This breed is available in many colors, including blue, which is similar to grey, but it is quite rare.
+This bird often needs another chicken breed that likes to brood, like the Silkie, to keep the eggs warm.
+This breed is available in many colors, including blue, which is similar to gray, but it is quite rare.

 7. Plymouth Rock Chicken

 The Plymouth Rock chicken is an egg-laying breed that usually lays more than 200 eggs per year.
 It has a docile disposition and has a yellow beak and legs.
 It’s a recovering breed that has seen more than 2,500 new registrations each year.
 This bird usually has black and white feathers that can look gray from a distance.

 Silkie chickens are a fuzzy breed of chickens that breeders created in the early 2000s.
 The lavender version of this bird seems to be more fragile than the other colors, and many owners report difficulty keeping the chick alive.
 You can also find blue Silkie chickens that look very similar to the lavender version and are a little more durable.
 Silkies enjoy being around people and are quite friendly.